clebert/aws-simple/README.md

-For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda BFF (Backend for Frontend) using a `React.useEffect` hook and displays it.
+For a quick impression, an [example project][aws-simple-example] is available that consists essentially of a React component that retrieves text from a Lambda BFF using a `React.useEffect` hook and displays it.
 Parcel is used for bundling and TypeScript as language.

 ## Motivation